codio/knowledge/source/instructors/admin/organization/webhook.rst

 3. Click the **Integrations** tab and go to the **Webhooks** area and click **Add Webhook**.

-Enter the URL of your server and click **Create**, the system will send a test request to check endpoint validity.
+4. Enter the URL of your server and click **Create**.
+The system will send a test request to validate endpoint connectivity.

 All requests contain a JWT signature you can verify using Codio keys https://apollo.codio.com/lti/oidc/certs (or https://apollo.codio.co.uk/lti/oidc/certs if you are working on codio.co.uk).